Repodata patching

 What is repodata?

 Repodata is a JSON file that contains a variety of information for each package in Bioconda.
 There is one for each architecture (linux-64, linux-aarch64, osx-64, osx-arm64, noarch, etc.) and they’re hosted in the bioconda channel.
 For example, the noarch repodata.json file is available here.
-Let’s take a look at the what sorts of things are stored within this file for a single package:
+Let’s take a look at what sorts of things are stored within this file for a single package:

 {